EU law II. Substantive Law of the EU

 - Be able to critically analyse and reflect on such problems.

 Paul Craig and Gráinne de Búrca, European Union Law: Substantive Law, Oxford University Press, Oxford, 2016.
 (NB: this is a custom edition specially published for this course!
-ISBN: 9780198805205);
+ISBN: 9780198805205).
+A more recent version of this custom edition may be published before the course begins;

 Nigel Foster, Blackstone’s EU Treaties & Legislation 2018-2019, Oxford University Press, Oxford, 2018.